michelleludovici1/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 The LPID issuance follows detailed steps starting from the discovery of issuer capabilities, through authentication and authorization, leading to the actual credential issuance.
 The process is adapted to include the preliminary steps, ensuring a secure and compliant issuance path.

-The sequence diagram below descibes the second option, as outlined in the chapter above, where an end user enters the eService of a PID provider directly, without use of a wallet application.
+The sequence diagram below describes the second option, as outlined in the chapter above, where an end user enters the eService of a PID provider directly, without use of a wallet application.
 For the first flow, the transactions are in a slightly different order and a discovery of the PID providers offers must be done as well, GET: /.well-known/openid-credential-issuer.

 ```mermaid
 ---